Contents

 Quadrant 2

-Operation in the second quadrant happens when MT2 is positive and it has a negative gate for MT1.
+Operation in the second quadrant happens when MT2 is positive, and it has a negative gate for MT1.
 When the device turns on, it happens three-fold.
-And it begins when the voltage starts flowing inside the gate from MT1 via the p-n junction under the gate.
+It begins when the voltage starts flowing inside the gate from MT1 via the p-n junction under the gate.
 Hence, it switches on a structure that comprises an NPN transistor and a PNP transistor—which sees the gate as a cathode.

 So, as the current flowing inside the gate increases, there’s a chance that the p-silicon’s left side beneath the gate resistor rises to MT1—because the difference between the MT2 and gate tends to reduce.

-As a result, a current establishes between the right and left sides of the p-silicon.
+As a result, a current is established between the right and left sides of the p-silicon.
 Then, the current switches on the NPN transistor beneath the MT1 terminal.
 Also, the same thing happens for the PNP transistor in the middle of the upper p-silicon’s right side.

-Finally, where the major part of the voltage crosses the structure is identical with the quadrant 1 operation.
+Finally, where the major part of the voltage crosses the structure is identical to the quadrant 1 operation.

 Quadrant 3

 The operation in the 3rd quadrant happens when the MT2 and gate are negative to MT1.
 It begins in the number one phase.
-And it happens exactly when the PN junction in the midst of the gate and MT1 terminal gets forward-biased.
+It happens exactly when the PN junction in the midst of the gate and MT1 terminal gets forward-biased.
 So, it means there’s an inclusion of minority carriers.
 This action happens in both the layers that join the junction.
-So, electrons inject in the player beneath the gate.
+So, electrons are injected into the player beneath the gate.

 Quadrant 4